Alan Sugar: Politics

 Before the 2016 London mayoral election, Sugar said that he is popular politically, and repeatedly urged the public to not vote for the eventual winner, Labour candidate Sadiq Khan.
 In 2016, Sugar endorsed the "Remain" campaign for the referendum on membership of the European Union.
+He was reappointed to the Enterprise Champion role in 2016 by prime minister David Cameron.